cloudwego/hertz-examples/reverseproxy/websocket/README.md

 # Websocket Reverse Proxy

-This is echo server example with websocket reverse proxy.
+This is an echo server example with websocket reverse proxy.

 ## Quick Start